How to Use Google Analytics to Track Performance on Social Media

 If UTMs are new to your brand, you may be wondering why they're so important.
 Here are a couple of reasons UTMs are beneficial for brands while using Google Analytics for social media.

-1. Measure social media results
+1. Measure social media results.

-2. Drive strategic decisions
+2. Drive strategic decisions.

 Social media is constantly changing, and Social Media Managers are in the thick of that change daily.
 Whether it's a new form of content or new channels, testing, measuring, and adjusting your strategy is an ongoing part of the job.

-Using UTMs to track what content is resonating with your audiences and driving results is key to shifting your strategy and focusing on the channels and content types that deliver results.
+Using UTMs to track what content is resonating with your audiences and driving results is critical to shifting your strategy and focusing on the channels and content types that deliver results.
 This also helps explain your strategy change to your leadership or shifts in budget allocation.

-3. Connect social to revenue
+3. Connect social to revenue.

 In addition to understanding what is driving traffic to your website, using UTMs can add additional value by connecting social media efforts to transactions on your website.
 This connects exact dollar value with the various social media campaigns you’re working on, helps with reporting the ROI on social media, and ultimately helps prove why social media is such an essential part of marketing.

-How to Use Google Analytics and Dash Hudson to Maximize Your Social Media Strategy
+How To Use Google Analytics and Dash Hudson to Maximize Your Social Media Strategy

 Step 1